Building a good relationship with your childcarer - advice for parents

 It is important for your child’s health, safety and wellbeing that you work in close partnership with yourchildcarer, whether they are employed by you or self employed.

 Working in partnership is a 2-way process - you should be equally involved in making decisions and sharing information about you child’s learning, development and care needs with your childcarer.

 It is very important that your childcarer asks you about your child’s home experiences because you know your child best: so during the initial days of a child’s time with their childcarer, you will be asked lots of questions about your child’s learning and care at home... this will then develop into daily and weekly information sharing, regular meetings to discuss the progress your child is making and chats via telephone, email, text etc depending on preference.

 You should value the work your childcarer does with your child and be ready to answer questions and offer feedback and information about them to ensure your child’s needs are always met.

-Here are some more ways to promote your relationship with your childcarer -
+Here are some more ways to enhance your relationship with your childcarer:

 - Pay on time!
 This might sound obvious but it will make a very big difference to your relationship.